hanserikbratt/telepresence/README.md

 ## Other
 The gimbal requires an outlet and two ethernet ports.
 The Oculus Rift requires one outlet.

-To program the MCU running the Arduino Bootloader a Arduino Breadboard is required.
+To program the MCU running the Arduino Bootloader an Arduino Breadboard is required.
 Follow [this](https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard) for a tutorial on how to do this.

 Running the local implementation requires:

 * The PC and the gimbal to be connected to the same network
-* The networks router to have port 22, 5000 and 5001 open
 * Need to know the main Raspbarry Pi´s IP address
 * mer?

+## Deployment

+SSH into the main RPi

+run the scripts **global_main_client.py** if you want a global setup and/or *main_server.py* if you want the local setup.

+SSH into the secondary RPi

+run the scripts **global_sec_client.py** if you want a global setup and/or **sec_client.py** if you want the local setup.

+SSH into the global server if you want the global setup and start the script **global_server-py**.

+run **gui.pyw** on your windows computer connected to the oculus rift.

+choose to connect globally or locally, if you choose locally you must also iput the main RPi IP.